plus3it/terraform-aws-codecommit-flow-ci/README.md

 A default service role will be created for each Lambda function.
 The service role has just enough permissions to create and write to the function's CloudWatch Log Group, and to start the CodeBuild job.
-There are no users variables exposed that extend or modify this role.
+There are no user variables exposed that extend or modify this role.

 ```hcl